endpass/open-keystore-protocol/README.md

 This API standard is meant to be used by light clients and web wallets that need client-side signing of transactions.
-The server, after taking appropriate steps to authenticate the user, exposes a simple REST API than can be used to access encrypted private keys, which are then decrypted on the client.
+The server, after taking appropriate steps to authenticate the user, exposes a simple REST API over HTTP.
+This API can be used to access encrypted private keys, which are then decrypted on the client.

 To implement a minimal Open Keystore server application, only three endpoints that respond to GET requests are required.